-The assay diluent provided in this kit is suitable for measuring GDNF in cell culture supernatants, serum and cell extracts.
+The assay diluent provided in this kit is suitable for measuring human GDNF in cell culture supernatants, cell extracts, and guinea pig GDNF in serum.
 See the following sample preparation guidelines for specific substrate preparation recommendations and sample dilution instructions.
 Final working pH of any assay sample should be near neutral (pH 6.8-7.5) for best results, adjust with mild acid or base as needed.

 For unknown concentrations of GDNF in samples, it is important to perform several dilutions of the sample to allow the GDNF concentration to fall within the range of the GDNF standard curve (7.8-500 pg/mL).
-For unknown concentrations of GDNF in samples, it is important to perform several dilutions of the sample to allow the GDNF concentration to fall within the range of the GDNF standard curve (7.8-500 pg/mL).
 Also, with unknown samples of all types it is highly recommended to run some validation experiments.
 This should include dilutional linearity/parallelism experiments, and spikeand recovery control tests at least at the minimum required dilution (MRD) for each sample.
 Parallelism and linearity of diluted samples with the standard curve demonstrates accurate quantification, as well as 80-120% recovery of spiked GDNF.
 Failure of these essential validation experiments indicates that sample buffer, preparation and dilution and or blocking procedures will need to be optimized by the end user for consistent, accurate results with this ELISA assay.
-Please refer to our Technical Note #1 (ELISA Assay Validation) for further details.
+Please refer to our Technical Note #1 (ELISA Assay Validation) for further details